 Buying and Financing Property in France

-With access now available to Euro loans in many situations, potential purchasers now have much greater flexibility; although the ability to borrow will vary depending on where you are buying and the type of property you are considering.
+With access now available to Euro loans in many situations, potential purchasers have much greater flexibility; although the ability to borrow will vary depending on where you are buying and the type of property you are considering.

 It is important, if not essential, to obtain legal advice at the point of purchase of your French property, taking into account the impact of these inheritance and wealth tax laws.
-The law does recognise unmarried couples in terms of favourable treatment on death but the appropriate structure and nominations need to be made at the time any jointly held property is purchased; the structure and legal or tax impact cannot be altered retrospectively.
+The law does currently recognise unmarried couples in terms of favourable treatment on death but the appropriate structure and nominations need to be made at the time any jointly held property is purchased; the structure and legal or tax impact cannot be altered retrospectively.

-The French Notaire is engaged early on in the purchasing process and their role is central to facilitating the transfer of property ownership according to French law, in addition they can provide you with advice surrounding how to initially structure the purchase anticipating French inheritance tax issues.
+The French Notaire is engaged early on in the purchasing process and their role is central to facilitating the transfer of property ownership according to French law, and in addition they can provide you with advice surrounding how to initially structure the purchase anticipating French inheritance tax issues.

 The Notaire is usually local to the area in which you purchase and, from a French legal point of view, they officially act for both the vendor and purchaser.
-Depending on your particular sitaution and the amount of your investment, it may be effective to rely on the Notaire's advice and assistance during the purchasing process.
+Depending on your particular situation and the amount of your investment, it may be sufficient to rely on the Notaire's advice and assistance during the purchasing process.
 However, in other cases appointing your own independent legal adviser would be highly recommended.

 If you would like to make an inquiry regarding an International mortgage please complete the form below and we will respond promptly.